 Mix and bring to a simmer and add tomatoes.

-Cover and simmer gently on medium low for 5 mintues or until carrots are tender.
+Cover and simmer gently on medium-low for 5 minutes or until carrots are tender.

-Once done, the stew will have thickened beautifully.
+Once done, the Moqueca will have thickened beautifully.

 Sprinkle with fresh cilantro or Italian parsley and serve with a wedge of lime.

 Crusty bread makes a nice vehicle for left-over pan juices.
-Trust me, you won’t want to waste this.
+Trust me, you won’t want to waste this!
+So much flavor!

-Please let me know what you think in the comments below!
+Please let me know what you think of this Moqueca Recipe in the comments below!

 Happy week friends!